 Natrasorb: Natrasorb helps carry fragrances and other liquid additives so this was a great ingredient to add to help give the foot soak volume.
 It also made the mixture lighter so the bags wouldn’t feel like there were pebbles inside.

 Milk Powder: I added Milk Powder because I think milk is a great skin soother.
 I’m not sure if it is all in my head or not, but I enjoy milk baths and soaks!

 Calendula Petals: I chose Calendula because it is noted for anti-inflammatory properties as well as it’s ability to combat dry, rough, and scaly skin.
 (That sounds like my feet.)

 Hydrovance: I added Hydrovance as a humectant.
 The goal is to treat the feet by helping them retain the moisture from the foot soak.

-Mokalata Fragrance: I wanted a fragrance that would compliment the scents of the botanicals.
-It did and this foot soak smells so good!
+Mokalata Fragrance: I wanted a fragrance that would complement the scents of the botanicals.
+It did, and this foot soak smells so good!